Derek Carr Is the Kobe Bryant of the NFL

 On the field, he then played an entire season with a sports hernia.
 The injury zapped his mobility.
 He was sacked 26 times.
 He didn't say a word.

 "I never heard him say, 'Ah, take me out!'" teammate Josh Harper says.
-"It's very painful, but at the same time he was out there every day, every practice, no reps off.
+"It's very painful, but at the same time, he was out there every day, every practice, no reps off.
 Still working hard."

 Adds then-Fresno State coach Tim DeRuyter: "He's got that thing in his mind that tells him nothing matters except for this moment right now.
 Pain?
 It doesn't matter."

 Carr had an aura, players repeat, a glow about him.
 They believed they'd score every time they took the field.
 So there was Fresno State, exploding for 69 points the game after Carr spoke up in a players-only meeting.
-DeRuyter assures they could've scored 100 if his starters actually played in the fourth quarter, too.
+DeRuyter assures they could've scored 100 if his starters played in the fourth quarter, too.

 Two "Mamba Moments" always come up: the Nebraska Flip and the Wyoming Pancake.
 The former—Carr completely horizontal, diving for a touchdown—is now blown up as a picture in his home.
 Seconds before the latter, Fresno State running back Robbie Rouse told Carr he needed to see a highlight.
-And as the lead blocker on a double-reverse, Carr uprooted a 250-pound defensive end.
+And as the lead blocker on a reverse, Carr uprooted a 250-pound defensive end.

 "Derek killed him!"
 Rouse says.
-"When you have your quarterback selling out for you making plays like that?
+"When you have your quarterback selling out for you, making plays like that?
 If that can't get you excited, I don't know what could."

 The two still banter on Twitter about that play.